openenergymonitor/docs/main/overview.md

 :width: 50px
 :align: left
 ```
-**emonBase:** A raspberry pi base-station that receives data sent from the emonTx4.
+**emonBase:** A Raspberry Pi base-station that receives data sent from the emonTx4.
 Hosts the emonCMS software for full local data logging and visualisation capability.
 With new direct SPI RFM69 radio transceiver.
 <br><br>

 ```{image} img/ctsensor.png